+1. Warm water helps soften the plug of oil, dead cells, and pus that are trapped in the pore.
 It’s key to soften this plug so that it can drain from the pore easily.
-You want the water noticeably warm but not hot enough to burn you.
+You want the water comfortably warm but not hot.

 This solution should be used immediately upon making.
 Because of the risk of transferring bacteria from the skin to the solution, and back again, toss any leftover solution after each use and make up a fresh batch each time.
 It’s simple to make.

-Use the solution immediately.
+To use: Use the solution immediately.
 If the solution has cooled too much, rewarm it now.
-You want it very warm, but not hot enough to burn.
+You want it comfortably warm, but not hot enough to burn.

 Don’t pop or squeeze the pimple.
 The solution will cause the blemish to come to a head and drain naturally.

 If your pimple is still there after 10 minutes, that’s OK.
 You can continue to poultice the blemish for 20 minutes total.